 Hot springs have been used to soothe and heal since antiquity, as evidenced by the many vestiges uncovered in the 19th century: ex-voto of the Roches spring, Roman wells, swimming pools and more.
 The Roman baths, discovered during the construction of the railway viaduct, consist of three large pools and four rooms heated by the ground.
 Fragments of different coloured marble, mosaics and bronze testify to the presence of luxurious decorations.
 Today, only a swimming pool with terraces and hemicycles is still visible.

 The Saint Mart Pavilion was built in 1912 by the architect Louis Jarrier.
 The central pavilion, topped with a dome, led to treatment rooms for baths for legs and feet, covered with a roof terrace.
 Protected by a traditional roof in 1937, the pavilion was permanently closed for treatments in 1980.

 A delicate mosaic adorns the entryway.
-The emblem, the coats of arms of Saint Mart and the bulrush fountain are made of Briare enamel, while the bottom is in porcelain stoneware.
+The emblem, the coat of arms of Saint Mart and the bulrush fountain are made of Briare enamel, while the bottom is in porcelain stoneware.